IT Outsourcing Services Cure Skill Shortage in Spain

 Being once a rich and prolific country, nowadays Spain faces lots of hurdles on its way to recovery.
 The process slows down because of high level of unemployment (2nd in Europe), and at the same time, skill shortage.
 The latter one makes desperate employers hire web developers and other tech specialists from outside of the country.
 Hays Global Skills Index for 2016 showed the negative tendency as Spain took the 4th place out in the list of countries with the highest labor market stress.

-This is a short story why one of our Spanish customers addressed us.
-He asked to find him a PHP developer in Ukraine as soon as possible.
+This is a short story why one of our Spanish customer interested in IT outsourcing addressed us.
+He asked Qubit Labs find him a PHP developer in Ukraine as soon as possible.
 The client was in a rush, disappointed by the local candidates.
 Some of them lacked the necessary experience – IT labor market is full of newbies entering the industry because of the pursuit of money.
 The others were bad at design or third-party integration.

 Is Spanish labor market so poor indeed?
 We decided to sift the question to a bottom, and research talent shortage in Spain.